skudlur/skudlur.github.io/content/_index.markdown

 ### News

 - **09/2026** — Joining Callosum as a Member of Technical Staff with the Accelerator Team in London
-- **08/2026** — MICRO 2026 - Artifact Evaluation Committee
+- **08/2026** — Served on the MICRO 2026 Artifact Evaluation Committee
 - **03/2026** — Joined Huawei R&D as a Senior CPU Researcher with Kirin CPU team in Cambridge
 - **12/2025** — Submitted MScR Thesis in University of Edinburgh
 - **04/2025** — Joined Huawei R&D as a Database Systems Research Intern with the GaussDB team in Edinburgh
-- **01/2025** — Started Master's of Science by Research at the School of Informatics, University of Edinburgh
+- **01/2025** — Started Master's of Science by Research at the School of Informatics, University of Edinburgh.
+Funded by a Research Grant by Huawei R&D
 - **05/2024** — Joined Arithmic Labs (now Nasiko) as a Hardware Engineer in Bengaluru
 - **04/2023** — Joined InCore Semiconductors as an SoC Design Intern in Bengaluru